sebastian-meier/geolife-to-geojson/README.md

 The above script will create one geojson file per subject.
 In addition a summary.json is created providing an overview over the transformed data.

+## Visualisation

+If you want to quickly check if the transformed trajectories are to your satisfaction.
+Use the vis.html file.
+Please note that you need to start it from your localhost, otherwise, loading the geojson files will not work.

 ## About GeoLife

 From April 2007 to August 2012 Microsoft Research Asia's GeoLife project collected trajectories from 182 users.
 In addition, some of the trajectories contain activity classification data.
 The project was led by senior research manager Yu Zheng.